wifisensing/PicoScenes-Manual/source/installation.rst

 Confirm the signal reception (Rx)
 *********************************

-Use ``uhd_fft`` command to check whether your USRP can receive the signal:
+Use UHD's `uhd_fft` command to check whether your USRP can receive the signal:

 .. code-block:: bash

     uhd_fft --args="ADDRESS_STRING" -f 2200e6 -s 10e6

-where ``ADDRESS_STRING`` is the USRP identification string.
+where `ADDRESS_STRING` is the USRP identification string.
 You may refer `USPR Common Device Identifiers <https://files.ettus.com/manual/page_identification.html#id_identifying_common>`_ for more details.

 Perform Tx/Rx calibration (Optional)
 ***********************************************************

 Finally, execute the following three commands in sequence to calibrate the Tx/Rx signal.
+This step is optional.

 .. code-block:: bash